sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 - Customer ratings average around **4.0**, indicating stable but not exceptional service quality, leaving room for improvement in customer experience.

 ---

+## Business Impact

+The low ride success rate (62.1%) results in substantial revenue leakage, where a large share of potential bookings does not translate into actual revenue.

+Operational inefficiencies such as high cancellation rates and longer wait times directly affect:

+- Revenue growth
+- Customer satisfaction
+- Platform reliability

+Additionally:

+- Heavy reliance on Cash and UPI indicates limited payment diversification
+- A small group of customers contributes disproportionately to bookings, creating demand concentration risk

+If not addressed, these issues can lead to:

+- Reduced customer retention
+- Lower driver utilization efficiency
+- Missed revenue opportunities despite strong demand

+---